How Big (or Small) Should I Go?

 More Info on Implant Size Selection

-Dr. Vennemeyer and Dr. Loftus have very detailed opinions on the issue of implant size, as they feel that size is among the most important decisions you will make.
-Be absolutely sure to visit their blog called Size Matters to get their insight on this important issue.
+Dr. Loftus has very detailed opinions on the issue of implant size, as she feels that size is among the most important decisions you will make.
+Be absolutely sure to visit her blog called Size Matters to get her insight on this important issue.
 Watch our video about choosing implant size.
 Of course, you will want to look at some Breast Augmentation Before and After Photos, too.